A.S.K. Language Arts

 First, much of the writing is done in response to reading literature.
 Before the student writes a literary analysis, the focus is on improving one’s critical thinking skills, and that in turn improves one’s overall reading comprehension.
 How is it possible to improve one’s thinking skills?
 I believe that students who don’t know what to say, or what to think about, are simply not sure what the question is.
 They depend on the teacher or the curriculum to tell them what the question is.
 But, if the student learns what questions to ask himself for every step in the process, they will become more independent thinkers.

-One of the ways the student will learn this is by watching the videos which are included in the curriculum.
-In them, I (the teacher) model the metacognitive strategy of stating my thoughts out loud.
+One of the ways the student will learn this is by watching the lessons taught on video (separate purchase of the online course available April, 2026).
+In the videos, I (the teacher) model the metacognitive strategy of stating my thoughts out loud.
 Specifically, I state out loud the questions I am asking myself before, during, and after reading.
 In this way, the student is able to learn first from observing, then by imitating, and finally through repetition to the point of mastery.
 This process involves a gradual hand-off of responsibility from the teacher to the student.
 By the end of the unit, the student will feel empowered and confident to write independently using the same step-by-step process that has been repeated throughout the unit.

 Curriculum Units: